Review | Idris Elba makes for a charismatic urban cowboy in this familiar but engaging family film

-Elba plays Harp, an ex-con who is part of an equestrian club based on the real-life Fletcher Street Urban Riding Club, where for the past century Black horseback riders have been stewards of one of Philadelphia’s most storied traditions.
+Elba plays Harp, an ex-con who is part of an equestrian community based on the real-life Fletcher Street stables, where for the past century Black horseback riders have been stewards of one of Philadelphia’s most storied traditions.
 Harp likes horses more than people — he even has one for a literal roommate — so when his 15-year-old son Cole (Caleb McLaughlin) shows up for some father-son time over the course of a summer, Harp is less than amused.
 Expelled from school and having plucked his mother’s last nerve, Cole doesn’t just need bonding — he needs an intervention before he takes a self-destructive, maybe even fatal, path.

 Those are pretty familiar stakes, and “Concrete Cowboy” doesn’t stray too much from what viewers will recognize as a tried-and-true formula.
 Based on Greg Neri’s young-adult novel “Ghetto Cowboy,” this coming-of-age tale features enough predictable conflicts, setbacks, tenderness and triumph to verge on the cliche.